Sino-Portuguese Treaty of Peking

-The Sino-Portuguese Treaty of Peking was an unequal treaty signed on 1 December 1887 between the Kingdom of Portugal and the Qing dynasty.
+The Sino-Portuguese Treaty of Peking was a treaty signed on 1 December 1887 between the Kingdom of Portugal and the Qing dynasty.
 Regarded by China as one of the unequal treaties concluded following the Second Opium War, it granted Portugal perpetual colonial rights over Macau in exchange for its cooperation in curbing the smuggling of opium.

 Background

 On 13 August 1862, China and Portugal signed the Treaty of Friendship and Trade in Tianjin.
 The treaty was largely a trade agreement, but it also defined Macau's political and juridical status, although it did not directly mention the issue of Portuguese sovereignty.
 It contained two clauses regarding Macau's status: Article II annulled earlier agreements and referred to Macau as "formerly in the Province of Canton", while Article III recognised the status of a "Governor General of Macao."
 However, China did not ratify the treaty and it became void in 1864.

 In June 1886, a joint Sino-British commission advised that the administrative responsibility for controlling the import of opium into China should be transferred from the Hoppo in Canton (Guangzhou) to the Chinese Imperial Maritime Customs Service.
 Although Britain and China agreed to this, it could not be fully successful without Portuguese involvement.
 In 1887, China sent a diplomatic mission to Lisbon, which included James Campbell, a senior British member of the service, representing the superintendent of the customs service Sir Robert Hart.
 On 26 March 1887, Campbell and Portuguese Foreign Minister Henrique de Barros Gomes signed the four-point Lisbon Protocol:

 Art.
 1st.—A Treaty of friendship and commerce with the most favoured nation clause will be concluded and signed at Peking.

 Art.
 2nd.—China confirms perpetual occupation and government of Macao and its dependencies by Portugal, as any other Portuguese possession.

 Art.
 3rd.—Portugal engages never to alienate Macao and its dependencies without agreement with China.

 Art.
 4th.—Portugal engages to cooperate in opium revenue work at Macao in the same way as England at Hong Kong.